 This post and the photos within it may contain affiliate links.
 If you purchase something through the link, I may receive a commission at no extra charge to you.

-Food waste is a massive problem of our modern society – we waste roughly a third of the world’s food a year (about 1.3 billion tons).
+Food waste is a massive problem in our modern society.
+Roughly, we waste a third of the world’s food yearly (about 1.3 billion tons).

-To reduce food waste, you can download various apps, that take different initiatives – some focus on minimizing waste in your fridge while others specialize in providing a chance to redistribute extra food creatively.
-They fall under three categories:
+Some focus on minimizing waste in your fridge, and others specialize in providing a chance to redistribute extra food creatively.

-- Apps to cut food waste at home
+- Food waste apps to cut food waste at home

-- Apps for giving away extra food to people in need
+- Food waste apps for giving away extra food to people in need

 Apps to cut food waste at home: